 It is part of the Lucas Davenport #5 series and is a detective mystery, mystery that was published by G.P.
 Putnam's Sons on March 1, 1994 and has 400 pages.

 Explore it on Goodreads or Amazon.

 Other books in this series include Rough Country

-Other books by this author include Rules of Prey, Shadow Prey, Eyes of Prey, Silent Prey, Mind Prey, Night Prey, Sudden Prey, Easy Prey, Chosen Prey, Mortal Prey, Naked Prey, Hidden Prey, Broken Prey, Invisible Prey, Phantom Prey, Wicked Prey, Storm Prey, Buried Prey, Silken Prey, Stolen Prey, Field of Prey, Gathering Prey, Dark of the Moon, Heat Lightning, Rough Country, Bad Blood, Shock Wave, Mad River, Deadline, Storm Front, Extreme Prey, Escape Clause
+Other books by this author which I have reviewed include Rules of Prey, Shadow Prey, Eyes of Prey, Silent Prey, Mind Prey, Night Prey, Sudden Prey, Easy Prey, Chosen Prey, Mortal Prey, Naked Prey, Hidden Prey, Broken Prey, Invisible Prey, Phantom Prey, Wicked Prey, Storm Prey, Buried Prey, Silken Prey, Stolen Prey, Field of Prey, Gathering Prey, Dark of the Moon, Heat Lightning, Rough Country, Bad Blood, Shock Wave, Mad River, Deadline, Storm Front, Extreme Prey, Escape Clause, The Fool's Run

 Fifth in the Lucas Davenport detective mystery series revolving around an ex-cop who misses the action.
 This story takes place in Grant, in northern Wisconsin, in the depths of winter.

 Man, another good one from Sandford.
 It’s terrifying how easy it is for someone like the Iceman to exist within a community, to abuse and murder people without being caught.
 It’s such a small community that I bet every person could name off every other citizen in the area.
 And yet, the Iceman hides within it.